splewis/csgo-motw/README.md

 [![Build Status](https://travis-ci.org/splewis/csgo-motw.svg?branch=master)](https://travis-ci.org/splewis/csgo-motw)

-This is a simple web API and sourcemod plugin for CS:GO meant to allow a server to follow a given league's current map (or its MOTW, map of the week).
+This is a simple web API and [Sourcemod](http://www.sourcemod.net) plugin for CS:GO meant to allow a server to follow a given league's current map (or its MOTW, map of the week).

 The web service already runs at http://csgo-motw.appspot.com, but you can run